Eugene-CFX/Eugene-CFX/README.md

 # Eugene

 Hey, I'm Eugene.
-I build for FiveM and I'm still figuring this GitHub thing out.
+I'm a Fullstack developer currently doing projects on the Fivem Platform!

-Mostly Lua and TypeScript right now.
-More repos coming as I go.
+More Public Projects and Website OTW!

 ### Languages